 What You Should Know About Pneumonia in Seniors

 When a person ages, certain changes are inevitable.
 A lot of these changes are related to the physical aspect.
 Many older adults have medical conditions with symptoms that they have to deal with on a daily basis.
-Families often partner with senior care agencies, like Sage Home Care, a provider of home care in Katonah and the surrounding areas, to care for seniors with certain medical conditions.
+Families often partner with senior care agencies, like Sage Home Care, a provider of personal care in Danbury and the surrounding areas, for help managing conditions like pneumonia in seniors.

 Symptoms of pneumonia